Carnivorous plants

 Nepenthaceae

-This family contains only a single genus, Nepenthes, with around 180 species, most of which are found in Southeast Asia and the Indonesian Archipelago, with a few species in Madagascar, the Seychelles, north-eastern India, Bangladesh, Sri Lanka, New Guinea, eastern Australia, and New Caledonia.
+The sole genus of the family, counting around 200 species, most of which are native to Southeast Asia and Indonesia, with a few species in Madagascar, the Seychelles, north-eastern India, Bangladesh, Sri Lanka, New Guinea, eastern Australia, and New Caledonia.

 Most species are climbers, often several metres long.
 The midrib of the leaf is prolonged into a tendril, which forms a globe- or tube-shaped pitcher.
 Usually, two types of pitchers are produced, larger ones near the ground, and smaller ones higher up.
 The ‘lip’, or peristome, around the upper edge of the pitcher is very slippery, causing tiny animals to slide into the trap.
 The fluid in the pitcher is viscoelastic, causing winged insects to be unable to escape.
 Along the inner edge is a row of stiff, down-pointing hairs, which prevent prey from escaping.
 Above the peristome is an umbrella-like cover, the operculum, the purpose of which is to prevent excess rainfall into the pitcher.

-Borneo is home to many species of pitcher plants.
-Nepenthes villosa, shown here, is quite common in Gunung Kinabalu National Park, Sabah.
+Nepenthes villosa is quite common in Gunung Kinabalu National Park.
 The lower picture shows the peristome, equipped with a row of stiff, down-pointing hairs, which prevent prey from escaping.
 (Photos copyright © by Kaj Halberg)

 Large species of pitcher plants occasionally catch small vertebrates, such as mice and lizards.
-This picture shows a large natural hybrid, Nepenthes villosa x N. rajah, known as N. x kinabaluensis, encountered in Gunung Kinabalu National Park, Sabah, Borneo.
+This picture shows a large natural hybrid, N. villosa x N. rajah, known as N. x kinabaluensis, encountered in Gunung Kinabalu National Park.
 (Photo copyright © by Kaj Halberg)

 Sarraceniaceae